FDMOliveira/Front-end-nanodegree-exercises/README.md

 * Long-running and badly-timed JavaScript
 * Bad touch handling

+My mission was to find and fix the issues, and make the app gloriously performant, by fixing all the problems above and creating a Web Worker to send the data.

 If you want to compare, here is the [source site](http://udacity.github.io/news-aggregator/) and the [fixed one](https://rawgit.com/FDMOliveira/Front-end-nanodegree-exercises/0866fe9/NewsAggregator/index.html)
 ## 3. *Resume*
 This project is a resume built with information that comes from javascript objects and arrays.